What you need to know

 - be more likely to take more final year exams and to go on to higher academic study

 (Reference: Sammons, P., Sylva, K., Melhuish, E., Siraj, I., Taggart, B., Toth, K. & Smees, R. (2014).
 Effective Pre-School, Primary and Secondary Education Project, Department for Education, United Kingdom.)

 Evidence shows that investment in early childhood education has significant social and economic benefits.

 For every $1 invested in early childhood education, Australia receives $2 back over a child's life - through higher productivity and earning capacity, and reduced government spending on health, welfare and crime.

 (Reference: A Smart Investment for a Smarter Australia, PricewaterhouseCoopers & The Front Project)

-Three-Year-Old Kindergarten will become available in stages.
-In 2020, three-year-olds in six government areas will be able to access up to 15 hours of funded kindergarten each week.
-These areas are:
+Funded Three-Year-Old Kindergarten will become available in stages.
+Three-year-olds in 6 government areas are now able to access up to 15 hours of funded kindergarten each week.

 - Northern Grampians

 - South Gippsland

 In 2021, families in the following 15 local government areas will also have access to up to 15 hours of funded kindergarten each week: